tbedford/Website-Test/source/wolf-memory-manager.md

 Overall the Wolf memory manager is a clever piece of software that John Carmack wrote when he was just 21 years old.
-When you consider it was just one of many ground-breaking pieces of technology he had to develop in order to get a fast First Person Shooter up and running fast on the limited hardware of the time, it really puts into perspective what an amazing achievement it was.
+When you consider it was just one of many ground-breaking pieces of technology he had to create in order to get a fast First Person Shooter up and running fast on the limited hardware of the time, it really puts into perspective what an amazing achievement it was.